potatoeggy/eifueo/docs/sph3u7.md

 To determine a measurement's absolute uncertainty, if:

  - the instrument states its uncertainty, use that.
- - an analog instrument is used, the last digit is estimated and appended to the end of the reported value.
-The estimated digit is uncertain by 5 at its order of magnitude.
+ - an analog instrument is used, half of the most precise reading is uncertain.
  - a digital instrument is used, the last reported digit is uncertain by 1 at its order of magnitude.

 !!! example